 There should be no first Appalachian.
 There should be a wide pool of people to speak up about Appalachia.

 The media frenzy over the movie deal reactivated the not-quite-dormant angst over Hillbilly Elegy, which has been divisive since its publication and which keeps selling.
-Its appeal, and the longevity of its popularity—the book spent over a year on The New York Times bestseller list, and a paperback edition has been there for months—owes much to continued coverage of Vance’s Appalachia.
+Its appeal, and the longevity of its popularity—the book spent over a year on the New York Times best-seller list, and a paperback edition has been there for months—owes much to continued coverage of Vance’s Appalachia.
 It isn’t simply that Vance keeps stepping to the mic; people also keep passing the mic to him.
 For too many media outlets, he has become the first Appalachian, its translator and spokesperson.

 But there should be no first Appalachian.
 There should be a wide pool of people to speak up about Appalachia.
 Journalists, historians, activists, photographers—people who are already spending their time reading and talking and thinking about the region.

 News of the $45 million Hillbilly Elegy deal arrived in late January.
-Around that time, West Virginia teachers prepared to once more go on strike for a pay raise.
+Around that time, West Virginia teachers prepared once more to go on strike for a pay raise.
 Inside Appalachia reported that parts of eastern Kentucky and southern West Virginia do not have access to safe drinking water.
-The Kentucky House speaker shut down an effort to raise what is currently the lowest pension in the country.
+The Kentucky House Speaker shut down an effort to raise what is currently the lowest pension in the country.
 Can that $45 million draw critical attention to the region, or will it deflect aid and endorse a narrative of exceptionalism?

 I cringe when I think of how often people who are not from Appalachia have told me that they read Hillbilly Elegy and understand the region now.
-But I hold some hope that more attention to Appalachia might make space for debate, and debate might shed some light on the wild range of life that is happening right now in those mountains: angry protests and mournful music and joyful poetry and determined activism all derived from and leading to a love of place.
-An unwillingness to be subject of an elegy.
+But I hold out some hope that more attention to Appalachia might make space for debate, and debate might shed some light on the wild range of life that is happening right now in those mountains: angry protests and mournful music and joyful poetry and determined activism, all derived from and leading to a love of place.
+An unwillingness to be the subject of an elegy.
 A commitment to vibrant stories and dynamic truths.
-There is space for these stories of Appalachia as a living place—onscreen and off.
+There is space for these stories of Appalachia as a living place—on-screen and off.